Working Title Films: Company history

+Gramercy Pictures began distributing the company's films in the United States, starting with Posse (1993).
+In 1994, the company's Four Weddings and a Funeral, written by Curtis, became the highest-grossing British film of all time with a gross of $245 million.
+They also made the Coen brothers' The Hudsucker Proxy (1994).
+In 1996, Robbins' Dead Man Walking was the company's first film to win an Academy Award, with Susan Sarandon winning the Academy Award for Best Actress.
+The Coen brothers' Fargo (1996) won two Academy Awards the following year.
+The company had another major success with Bean (1997) directed by Smith and co-written by Curtis, grossing $251 million.

-In 1999, PolyGram was sold to the Seagram company and merged with MCA Music Entertainment, to form Universal Music Group.
-PolyGram Films was sold and folded into Universal Pictures in 1999.
+In 1998, PolyGram was sold to the Seagram company and merged with MCA Music Entertainment, to form Universal Music Group.
+PolyGram Films was folded into Universal Pictures.
+In 1999, Seagram sold the bulk of its library of PolyGram films released up until 31 March 1996 to Metro-Goldwyn-Mayer (MGM).
+1999 also saw the company's highest-grossing film to date with Notting Hill, again written by Curtis, with a gross of $364 million.

+Around 2003, New Zealand-born producer Tim White was appointed head of the Australian branch of Working Title Films, and during this time executive produced Gregor Jordan's Ned Kelly.

 Although contractually allowed to produce any film with a budget of up to $35 million, on a practical basis, Bevan and Fellner consult with studio executives at Working Title's parent company NBCUniversal.

-Working Title is headquartered in London, and has an office in Los Angeles, which is headed by producer Liza Chasin.
-More recently, the production company renewed its first look deal with Universal Pictures.
+Working Title company renewed its first look deal with Universal Pictures in 2020.

 WT2 Productions

 In 1999, Bevan and Fellner launched a subsidiary company named Working Title 2 Productions, commonly known as WT2.
 The company is an independent film production arm run by Natascha Wharton, and has produced films that include Billy Elliot, Shaun of the Dead and The Calcium Kid.

 Television division

 Working Title has been active in television production since the beginning of the 1990s.
 In February 2010, Working Title officially launched its television division as a joint venture with parent company NBCUniversal, itself owned by Comcast.
 Since then, they have produced content for both British and American television.
 Notable productions and co productions developed by Working Title Television (WTTV) include NBC's About a Boy, and Showtime's The Tudors.

 WTTV has offices in London and Los Angeles.